lujiazho/MachineLearningPlayground/README.md

 - Relu derivative of D_relu(x==0) could be in [0, 1]
 - add cross entropy loss (multi-class case)
 - change default initialization from uniform(0, 1) to normal(0, 0.1)
+- (Optional) weight initialization: He or Xavier normal

+For MLP and CNN
+- (Optional) Batch normalization

 For New
 - Add GMM(EM steps)